Azure/diagnostics-eventflow/README.md

 ## Getting Started
-The libraries are distributed as nuget packages.
-To quickly get started, the libraries need to be added to the project and configured

-**Nuget installation**
-1. In Visual Studio, open the project which the libraries are to be used
-2. Go to Tools->Options, find the Nuget Package Manager->Package Sources
-3. Add a new nuget source with this location: **\\\\ddfiles\Team\Public\AT-Warsaw\Nuget\LKG**
-4. Open nuget package manager, choose the package source you just added, install the Microsoft.Diagnostic.EventFlow nuget package.
-This nuget will bring down several other EventFlow nugets as well.

-**Configuration**
+1. To quickly get started, you can create a simple console application in VisualStudio and install the nuget package Microsoft.Diagnostics.EventFlow.
+The package is still in preview, if you're installing the package from Manage NuGet Packages window, please check **"Include prerelease"**.
-1. After the nuget packages are install, there should be a eventFlowConfig.json file added to the project.
-Open this file in Visual Studio.
-2. The installation generates a default configuration.
-A few sections are commented, which some of the optional configuration elements that can be added.
-It has an input type of "Trace", which assumes the application uses System.Diagnostics.Trace.
-Here is what it looks like
+2. After the nuget package is installed, there should be a eventFlowConfig.json file added to the project.
+This file contains default configuration for the EventFlow pipeline.
+A few sections with optional configuration elements are commented outs.
+These sections can be enabled as desired.
+Here is what the file looks like
 ```json
 {
     "inputs": [